Friday, 15 January 2016.

 Has made me a happy man 🎶

 Mr. Ex is back from the Bahamas and the teens have now switched to their old flat to be with dad.
-Kristy and Joey are going to live a week with each parent, according to what has been agreed.
+Kris and Joey are going to live a week with each of us parents, according to what has been agreed on.

-The situation is new to everyone involved, and definitely not easy, but it’s good that their homes are only a km away from each other.
+The situation is new to everyone involved, and definitely not easy, but at least their homes are only 1 km away from each other – Ruoholahdenkatu and Jätkäsaari.

 Anna is sitting in her car with him – Mr. Ex, who else?